chengzhongyi8/Microbiome-SOP-Toolkit/README.md

 # Microbiome-SOP-Toolkit

-**Reproducible, parameterized, Linux/HPC-friendly workflows for 16S rRNA amplicon and shotgun metagenomic sequencing — packaged from real research SOPs into Conda environments, a unified CLI, YAML configuration, and full documentation.**
+**This is a reproducible, parameterized workflows for 16S rRNA amplicon and shotgun metagenomic sequencing**

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)